softwaremill/sttp/README.md

 When ending the application, make sure to call `handler.close()`, which will free up resources used by the backend (if any).
-The close process might be asynchronous, and can complete only after the `close()` method returns.
+The close process might be asynchronous, that is it can complete after the `close()` method returns.

 Note that only resources allocated by the handlers are freed.
 For example, if you use the `AkkaHttpHandler()` the `close()` method will terminate the